UWSEDS/uwseds.github.io/README.md

 # uwseds.github.io

-UW Software Engineering for Data Science Website
+Website for the 2016 UW course, *Software Engineering for Data Scientists*